ynlamy/vagrant-lamp/README.md

-    "PHP_MEMORY_LIMIT" => "128M", # This sets the maximum amount of memory in bytes that a script is allowed to allocate "PHP_UPLOAD_MAX_FILESIZE" => "2M", # The maximum size of an uploaded file "PHP_POST_MAX_SIZE" => "8M", # Sets max size of post data allowed "PHP_MAX_EXECUTION_TIME" => "30" # This sets the maximum time in seconds a script is allowed to run before it is terminated by the parser
+    "PHP_MEMORY_LIMIT" => "128M", # This sets the maximum amount of memory in bytes that a script is allowed to allocate "PHP_UPLOAD_MAX_FILESIZE" => "2M", # The maximum size of an uploaded file "PHP_POST_MAX_SIZE" => "8M", # Sets max size of post data allowed "PHP_MAX_EXECUTION_TIME" => "120", # This sets the maximum time in seconds a script is allowed to run before it is terminated by the parser
+    "PHP_XDEBUG_MODE" => "debug", # This setting controls which Xdebug features are enabled (off, develop, coverage, debug, gcstats, profile, trace)
+    "PHP_XDEBUG_CLIENT_HOST" => "192.168.2.1", # Configures the IP address or hostname where Xdebug will attempt to connect to when initiating a debugging connection
+    "PHP_XDEBUG_START_WITH_REQUEST" => "default" # A Function Trace, Garbage Collection Statistics, Profiling, or Step Debugging can be activated at the start of a PHP request (yes, no, trigger, default)
   }
   ...
 ```